mom, out of nowhere

-Every so often, a particular word or phrase, something that would not normally bother me, becomes as irritating as a pop-up ad for a Miley Cyrus marathon.
-This weeks winner is that old euphemism for dying, when someone says “I lost my mom this week.”
+Every so often, a particular word or phrase, something that would not normally bother me, becomes as irritating as a credit card robocall.
+This week’s winner is that old euphemism for dying, when someone says “I lost my mom this week.”

 So today, for no particular reason, Mom shows up.
-I’m at my desk ready to write my latest little collection of piffle, and out of nowhere I hear “Turn on a light, would ya?
+I’m at my desk ready to write my next book, and out of nowhere I hear “Turn on a light.
 You’re gonna ruin your eyes.”

 I think it’s funny how moms can make such huge leaps from action to consequence.
 I can’t count the number of times my mom told me that something I was doing would, inexorably, lead to me breaking my neck.
 “Don’t walk out there without shoes—you’ll fall and break your neck.”
 “Stop running in the house—you’re gonna trip and break your neck.”
 “Get off that fence, you’re gonna break your neck!”